Cyberbots: Fullmetal Madness: Ports

 The Sega Saturn version of the game uses the 1 MB RAM expansion cartridge and includes a code which makes the Akuma mech playable.

+The game was released for the PlayStation in Japan on December 25, 1997.
 Both PlayStation and Sega Saturn versions had voices for characters in the story mode.

 Reception

 In Japan, Game Machine listed Cyberbots: Fullmetal Madness on their June 1, 1995 issue as being the thirteenth most-popular arcade game the previous two weeks, outperforming titles such as Virtua Fighter.
 Reviewing the arcade version, a Next Generation critic summarized that the game "lacks the charm, craze - and gameplay - for which [Capcom] is known."
 He particularly criticized the game concept and limited number of combo moves, and added that "when the bots do attack, it looks like a bad disco contest."